Mission & Vision

 What We Do

-- Present exhibitions and programming in the the Doug Adams Gallery
+- Present exhibitions and programs in the the Doug Adams Gallery and online

-- Offer courses in the arts & religion, accredited through the GTU
+- Offer workshops and courses in the arts & religion

 - Give modest grants to GTU students and faculty for arts projects